Guidelines for Journal Authors

 Policy Conference, University of New South Wales, Sydney, 22 July.

-in New Zealand, paper presented at a workshop on Custom: The Fate
+New Zealand, paper presented at a workshop on Custom: The Fate of

-of Non-Western Law and Indigenous Governance in the 21st Century,
+Non-Western Law and Indigenous Governance in the 21st Century, University

 Newspaper/magazine article